mudless/mudless-namegenerator/README.md

 ## Installation

-You can obtain the latest version using NuGet Package Manager.
+You can obtain the latest version using NuGet Package Manager or from [NuGet.org](https://www.nuget.org/packages/Mudless.NameGenerator)